HEAV Is Looking Out for You

 What You Should Know:

-• The law requires parents to provide “a description of curriculum, limited to a list of subjects to be studied during the coming year.“
+• Regarding the description of curriculum requirement, the law states: “Any parent who elects to provide home instruction…shall…. provide a description of the curriculum, limited to a list of subjects to be studied during the coming year…”

 HEAV is always available should you ever have questions or need assistance.
 Please contact us anytime at 804-278-9200 or via our contact form.